 On top of that come personality differences and situational differences.
 And the fact that, sometimes, different passages are better memorized in different ways.

-But there is one common thread amongst the best ways to memorize.
+But there is one common thread among these suggestions for how to memorize Scripture verses.
 And that common thread comes straight from the Bible itself.

 So are you ready to hear my favorite way to memorize Scripture?
 A way that I have both combined with many other methods and used entirely on its own?
 A way that deepens my study, plants the verse firmly in my mind, and helps me to better make real application?